vercel-support/johnny.sh/content/blog/the-problem-with-react-context.md

 ## Why is this bad?

 It's not bad.
 Actually it's fine.
-There is just one problem: the global store **global**, and not memoized.
+There is just one problem: the global store is **global**, and not memoized.
 When anything in the context changes, any component which used the `useStore` hook will update.
 This will cause a lot of unnecessary re-renders.

 From the above example, if I have a component which uses `globalState.user`, and a different component uses `globalState.likes`, **both** components will be rendered if anything in the store changes.

-This is exactly why the Redux hooks API exposes this [`isEqual`](https://react-redux.js.org/api/hooks) function as the second argument to `useSelector` -- it's for memoizing, and judging if a re-render is needed.
+This is why the Redux hooks API exposes this weird [`isEqual`](https://react-redux.js.org/api/hooks) function as the second argument -- it's for memoizing, allowing the developer to manually judge if a re-render is needed.

 ```javascript
 const result = useSelector(selector, equalityFn)
 ```

 The whole idea behind an `isEqual` function existing in React code is [controversial](https://gist.github.com/sebmarkbage/a5ef436427437a98408672108df01919), and maybe a sign that the whole abstraction is falling apart.
 We're worrying about the engine when we should be focused on driving the car - [best Stack Overflow answer ever](https://stackoverflow.com/questions/3883006/meaning-of-leaky-abstraction).
 Keep your eyes on the road!

+**Note**: For a proposed example implementation of how to memoize with `useContext`, check out Dan Abramov's response on [React#15156](https://github.com/facebook/react/issues/15156#issuecomment-474590693).
+There's also some interesting discussion in that issue.

 ## Key Takeaway?